Welcome !

 About Josepha

 Josepha Guillaume is an internationally renowned horse trainer, instructor, and award-winning author based in Belgium, with over 40 years of hands-on experience with horses.
-She has a solid foundation in classical dressage and is recognised as one of the first to combine this tradition with bitless riding and positive reinforcement (R+), paving the way for a more compassionate approach to equine training at the start of this century.
+She has a solid foundation in classical dressage and is recognised as one of the first (anno 2004) to combine this tradition with bitless riding and positive reinforcement (R+), paving the way for a more compassionate approach to equine training at the start of this century.

 In 2012, she founded the Equus Universalis School for Classical Dressage & Equine Welfare, a movement that unites ethical training with deep respect for the horse’s physical and emotional wellbeing.
 Her life’s mission is the art of keeping horses happy and healthy—or helping them heal, no matter their past.